edinburgh-napier/set09121/lectures/lecture18.md

 - Legal Protection
 - Occasionally hotdrop producers into dev team

+---

-Now:
+# Role of Publishers Now:
-- *might* pay you something before game is finished
+- *Might* pay you something before game is finished
-- Handle Some Marketing, Devs do *"Community management"*
+- Handle some marketing, devs do *"Community Management"*
-- Negotiate *some* sales deals
+- Negotiate *some* sales deals (particularly with platform holders)
 - **Localisation and QA**
 - **Legal Protection**

----
+- Having said that, every publisher is different.
+Get the deal that works for you!
+==-

 # Legals

-I'm Not a Lawyer, and Neither are you.
+I'm not a lawyer, and neither are you.

-- Get A lawyer
+- Get a lawyer
-- Form A Company
+- Form a company
 - Protect your IP
-- Don't Get Sued
+- Don't get sued

 [LINK: IGDA white papers on IP](http://www.igda.org/?page=resources)